sturob/faqueue/README.md

 A fully asynchronous queue.
 Stop the browser locking up when processing long arrays.

-Asynchronously evaluate the queue while simultaneously modifying it.
-Like $.lazyEach but you can continue to add more items to it.
+Asynchronously evaluate the queue while modifying it.
+Like $.lazyEach but you can add items to it anytime.

 Example
 -------